simonmichael/hledger/hledger/hledger.m4.md

-In the integer part of the amount quantity (left of the decimal mark), groups of digits can optionally be separated by a *digit group mark* - a comma or period (whichever is not used as decimal mark), or a space (several Unicode space variants, like no-break space, are also accepted).
+In the integer part of the amount quantity (left of the decimal mark), groups of digits can optionally be separated by a *digit group mark* - a comma or period (whichever is not used as decimal mark), an underscore, an apostrophe, or a space (several Unicode space variants, like no-break space, are also accepted).
 <!--
 space,